anilkumarRavula/openmovieapi/solutions.md

 # Open movie API for Movie search and rating

 > A Cloud Native Solution , which uses Java 11 and Spring boot.

+> API services are reactive services developed using Webflux.

+> H2 database is used but can be replaced with any traditional database.

+> Spring Security to Generate API keys .

+> Spring Boot Test for component test cases.

 ## Use